rwaldron/playground-io/readme.md

 # Playground-IO

 A special Firmata.js wrapper for Adafruit Circuit Playground.
-This mostly exists to expose controllers that may take advantage of the Circuit Playground's Firmata extensions.
+Exposes controllers that provide access to Circuit Playground's Firmata extensions.

 ## Setup

+Before you can use Johnny-Five and Playground-IO, your Circuit Playground board **MUST** have the [CircuitPlaygroundFirmata](https://learn.adafruit.com/circuit-playground-firmata/firmata-sketch) firmware variant uploaded.
+For instructions, visit [Adafruit's Circuit Playground Firmata tutorial](https://learn.adafruit.com/circuit-playground-firmata/firmata-sketch).
+Once complete, your Circuit Playground is ready to communicate with Johny-Five programs running in Node.js.
+Go ahead and install the following:

 ```js
 npm install johnny-five playground-io
 ```

+Now you can try out the examples below!

 ## Playground.Pixel